-Kickstart your creativity with 15 weeks worth of free arts activities!
+Discover new artists, new cultures and new art forms with free arts activities!
 Guided by New Victory Teaching Artists, Arts Break is a curriculum designed for the millions of families stuck at home to incorporate the performing arts into their learning.

 New Victory opens new worlds to kids and families through extraordinary performances, education and engagement programs